ScilifelabDataCentre/serve-event-listener/README.md

-# Serve Event Listener
+# Kubernetes Event Listener by Serve

-The Serve Event Listener is a service designed to monitor changes in Kubernetes and automatically update corresponding `AppInstance` and `AppStatus` objects in the Serve platform.
+The Kubernetes Event Listener by Serve is a service designed to monitor changes in Kubernetes and automatically send the latest information to another application for processing.
 This README provides detailed instructions on how to run the service on both a host machine and within a Docker container.

+## Development

+This repository uses two branches: main and develop.
+Develop in branch develop, then create a PR to merge develop into the main branch.
+To release a new version of the event-listener, first tag the latest commit.
+When the tag is pushed to origin, a github action is run automatically and publishes a new package which is a docker image called event-listener.

 ## Host Machine Setup